Do Steam Cleaners actually work? We investigate..

 The machine creates steam with plain water, steam that is hot enough to break down dirt and kill bacteria (extreme heat will kill bacteria on contact) and dries almost instantly.
 The steamer comes with a main body, and a small hose with attachments either with bristles or microfiber pads that are used to actually clean the surfaces.
 And that’s all you need to get the job done!

-Steam cleaners like this are designed to heat up the water to a certain temperature and that high temperature is what gives you the ability to disinfect a surface quite quickly, like within 10-15 seconds, as opposed to the 5-10 minute wet ‘dwell’ time required for a disinfecting product to use (see our video on disinfecting HERE).
+Steam cleaners like this are designed to heat up the water to a certain temperature and that high temperature is what gives you the ability to disinfect a surface quite quickly, like within 10-15 seconds, as opposed to the 5-10 minute wet ‘dwell’ time required for a disinfecting product to use.
 The steam also helps power through horrible messes that require a lot of scrubbing and product (which can potentially damage a surface).
 That’s pretty cool, I’ve got to say!
 Now keep in mind, higher-end steamers will heat up faster and clean and disinfect surfaces quicker because of their superior technology.
 However, for your home, a consumer product like this one is just fine.

 Unboxing the Shark Steam Pocket Steam Cleaner